2014 Wisconsin elections

 The 2014 Wisconsin Fall General Election was held in the U.S. state of Wisconsin on November 4, 2014.
 Wisconsin's Governor, Lieutenant Governor, Attorney General, Secretary of State, and State Treasurer were all up for election, as well as Wisconsin's eight seats in the United States House of Representatives.
 The November general election in 2014 also featured a statewide referendum on an amendment to the Constitution of Wisconsin.
 The 2014 Wisconsin Fall Primary Election was held on August 12, 2014.

-The Republican Party of Wisconsin held onto all statewide offices up for election in 2014, except for Secretary of State, where Democrat Doug La Follette won his tenth term.
+The Republican Party of Wisconsin held onto all statewide offices up for election in 2014, except for secretary of state, where Democrat Doug La Follette won his tenth term.
 Republicans also retained control of the Wisconsin State Senate and Wisconsin State Assembly.
 The partisan breakdown of Wisconsin's delegation to the United States House of Representatives was unchanged, remaining five Republicans and three Democrats.

-For nonpartisan local and judicial seats, the 2014 Wisconsin Spring General Election was held April 1, 2014.
+For local offices and judicial seats, the 2014 Wisconsin Spring General Election was held April 1, 2014.
 No Wisconsin Supreme Court seats were up in 2014, but three seats on the Wisconsin Court of Appeals and 41 Wisconsin Circuit Court seats were up.
 The 2014 Wisconsin Spring Primary Election was held on February 18.

 Federal

-Senate

-Neither of Wisconsin's United States Senate seats were up for election in 2014.

 House of Representatives

-All 8 of Wisconsin's congressional districts will be up for election in November.
-All eight incumbent Representatives are running for reelection, save for District 6, where incumbent Tom Petri was retiring.
+All 8 of Wisconsin's congressional districts were up for election at the Fall general election.
+Seven of eight incumbent representatives ran for reelection, with Tom Petri retiring from District 6.
 Party composition remained unchanged after the general election.